Pedro6508/learning_backend/branch_fresh/my-project/README.md

   No Deno `run -A` sgnifica `run --allow-all`

-* -> A task `start-essent` foi criada para ser a start, mas com as permissões essenciais concedidas.
+* -> A task `start-E` foi criada para ser a start, mas com as permissões essenciais concedidas.

 * -> A task `start-A` foi criada para ser a start, mas com todas as permissões